cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

 * Volume 6, Reference Architecture
 * Volume 7, Standards Roadmap

-Currently, the NBD-PWG is working on Stage 2 with the goals to enhance the Version 1 content, define general interfaces between the NBDRA components by aggregating low-level interactions into high-level general interfaces, and demonstrate how the NBDRA can be used.
-As a result of the Stage 2 work, the following two additional NBDIF volumes have been developed.
+The NBD-PWG worked on Stage 2 with the goals to enhance the Version 1 content, define general interfaces between the NBDRA components by aggregating low-level interactions into high-level general interfaces, and demonstrate how the NBDRA can be used.
+As a result of the Stage 2 work, the following two additional NBDIF volumes were developed.

 * Volume 8, Reference Architecture Interfaces